Troubleshooting the Installation

 Step 2 Verify that the LEDs on the front panel are lit:

-•The STATUS LED flashes orange during diagnostic boot tests.
+- The STATUS LED flashes yellow during diagnostic boot tests.
 It is green when the switch is operational (online).
 If the system software is unable to start up, this LED stays orange.

-•The port LEDs (1-48 plus the 4 SFP/SFP+ ports) are green when the port is operational (online).
+- The port LEDs (1-48) are green when the module is operational (online).
 If no signal is detected, the LINK LED is off.
-The port LED remains orange if the port is disabled.
-The port orange flashes yellow if the port tested faulty at startup.
+The port LED remains yellow if the port is disabled (either in the configuration or by having an SFP with a corresponding port number in use).
+The port LED flashes yellow if the port tested faulty at startup.

 Step 3 If a STATUS LED is red, contact a customer service representative for instructions.